 - The Museum of Contemporary Art in Chicago presents an exhibition devoted to the artist’s work.
 Three large-scale works are temporarily installed at the Metropolitan Museum of Art in New York: Balloon Dog (Yellow) (1994–2000), Coloring Book (1997–2005), and Sacred Heart (Red/Gold) (1994–2007).

-An exhibition of the artist's work is shown at the Château de Versailles in Versailles, France.
+An exhibition of the artist’s work is shown at the Château de Versailles in Versailles, France.
 His son Eric is born.

 - Koons’s work is featured in the show Four-4 at the Black Cube Gallery in Barcelona and in The Unexpected: Van Picasso tot Penck, van Appel tot Koons at the Stedelijk Museum in Amsterdam.